EpsilonHeap/EpsilonHeap.github.io/posts/application-of-machine-learning-in-quantitative-finance.md

 ![Shows performance of ML inspired algorithm.
 Returns of 12.04%, sharpe of 1.34, and drawdown of -4.4%](/images/quant/LongShortMLApproach-100.png "Long Short ML 100")

-Every performance metric improved except beta - which is more indicative of both the benchmark and algorithm making similar gains while the market was doing 'well' while going long.
+Every performance metric improved except beta - which is more indicative of both the benchmark and algorithm making similar gains while the market was doing 'well' for longs.

 ![Shows performance of 120 version ML inspired algorithm.
 Returns of 11.65%, sharpe of 1.41, and drawdown of -3.89%](/images/quant/LongShortMLApproach-120.png "Long Short ML 120")